 3. Keep Tabs on Broken Links and Streamed Content

-5. Find Friends for Your Content
+4. Find Friends for Your Existing Content

 This is just one piece of the next SEO tip, but revisit your posts for internal linking.
 Yoast SEO calls it orphaned content.
 You know, those posts that have no incoming links for other posts on your site.
 Taking some time to revisit the content and find creative and useful ways to interconnect like-minded posts will do good things for your site.
 Google will get a better grip on who you are and what you are talking about.